A Closer Look at the Rasmussen University - Central Pasco Campus

 Quick facts about the Central Pasco campus

-Picture yourself at the Rasmussen College – Central Pasco campus
+Picture yourself at the Rasmussen University – Central Pasco campus

-The faculty and staff across Rasmussen College campuses are inspired on a daily basis by the students they serve—and that holds true at the Central Pasco campus.
-Stern has spent years working with Rasmussen College students and knows firsthand how positive and determined they are.
+The faculty and staff across Rasmussen University campuses are inspired on a daily basis by the students they serve—and that holds true at the Central Pasco campus.
+Stern has spent years working with Rasmussen University students and knows firsthand how positive and determined they are.
 He and the rest of the faculty and staff want to welcome all students to the campus.

 Want to learn more about how you might fit into this supportive community and keep up with what’s going on?
-Be sure to follow the Rasmussen College Central Pasco campus Facebook page.
-If you’re ready to get started at Rasmussen College, Request More Information to hear more from an admissions advisor.
+Be sure to follow the Rasmussen University Central Pasco campus Facebook page.
+If you’re ready to get started at Rasmussen University, request more information to hear more from an admissions advisor.